A Vital Link

 Residents of the greater Charleston region are encouraged to participate in the process prescribed by the National Environmental Policy Act (NEPA) to provide input.

-- The virtual meeting for the I-526 Lowcountry Corridor EAST is live!
-View here.
+- The virtual meeting for the I-526 Lowcountry Corridor EAST has closed.
+Materials are still available here.

-- 2 in-person public information meetings for the EAST will take place on Oct.
+- 2 in-person public information meetings for the EAST took place on Oct.
 26, 5-7 PM at the R.L.
 Jones Center (Mount Pleasant) and Oct.
 27, 5-7 PM at the Felix C. Davis Community Center (N. Charleston).

 - The Proposed Final EJ Community Mitigation Plan for I-526 LCC WEST is now available on our Community Commitments page.